brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-18.md

 This time, however, he did have some control.

-The three men holding Canis had been with him when the young beta* had run up to them and warned him of what was happening, and obediently fallen behind their leader as he hunted down his godson.
+The three men holding Canis had been with him when the young beta\[^100-3] had run up to them and warned him of what was happening, and obediently fallen behind their leader as he hunted down his godson.
 They still obediently followed his orders, pinning Canis to the ground with more force than was strictly necessary, but without actually hitting him.
 The lone wolf himself, didn't